joonassandell/portfolio/README.md

 # Notes

 - In development, hero transitions in homepage etc. may lag because of the blurhash placeholder generation.
 In production build everything is fine.
+- Exit animations work in various components because `_app.js` contains `AnimatePresence` which wraps all the pages/components.

 ## Links